NREL/OpenStudio-ERI/docs/source/software_connection.rst

 Windows are defined by *full-assembly* NFRC ``UFactor`` and ``SHGC``, as well as ``Area``.
 Windows must reference a HPXML ``Enclosures/Walls/Wall`` element via the ``AttachedToWall``.
 Windows must also have an ``Azimuth`` specified, even if the attached wall does not.

 Finally, windows must have the ``FractionOperable`` property specified for determining natural ventilation.
+The input should solely reflect whether the windows are operable (can be opened), not how they are used by the occupants.
+If a ``Window`` represents a single window, the value should be 0 or 1.
+If a ``Window`` represents multiple windows (e.g., 4), the value should be between 0 and 1 (e.g., 0, 0.25, 0.5, 0.75, or 1).

 Overhangs (e.g., a roof eave) can optionally be defined for a window by specifying a ``Window/Overhangs`` element.
 Overhangs are defined by the vertical distance between the overhang and the top of the window (``DistanceToTopOfWindow``), and the vertical distance between the overhang and the bottom of the window (``DistanceToBottomOfWindow``).